codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a fake noodle?
-An impasta.
+Thanks for explaining the word "many" to me.
+It means a lot.

 ## Daily Trivia

-Laserjet and inkjet printers are both examples of what type of printer?
+What is the name of the process that sends one qubit of information using two bits of classical information?
- 1. Impact printer
+ 1. Quantum Teleportation
- 2. Daisywheel printer
+ 2. Super Dense Coding
- 3. Non-impact printer
+ 3. Quantum Entanglement
- 4. Dot matrix printer
+ 4. Quantum Programming

 <details>
   <summary>Answer</summary>
-  Non-impact printer
+  Quantum Teleportation
 </details>